schyntax/js-schyntax/README.md

 ## Expressions

 Expressions allow you to define when you want events to occur or when you explicitly do not want them to occur.
-If your format string does not contain any expressions, it will be invalid and sch will throw an exception.
+If your format string does not contain any expressions, it will be invalid and schyntax will throw an exception.

 ### seconds